-- The Agente Joven involved in the construction should be given a second watershed tour in Pirapora to assist in making their own presentations for the watershed model.
-Following a similar process done in November 2005 another tour will assist in confirming the youth's original thoughts and observations and in engaging the youth in developing a presentation. - The repairs process should be included in the Watershed Model Construction Manual.
-This should become an extra step included in the construction process. - The youth in B.R. should be supported and provided with the mean of how to involve others in their activities.
+- The Agente Joven involved in the construction should be taken on another watershed tour in Pirapora and make their own presentations for the watershed model. - The repairs process should be included in the Watershed Model Construction Manual. - The youth in B.R. should be supported and provided with the mean of how to involve others in their activities.
 For social inclusion for many of the youth could be provided with assistance in finding work.
 Their skills obtained in constructing and presenting the watershed models may assist in finding work.
 Showing them how to plan and obtain support for the construction of a watershed may allow them to build other watershed models.
 Allowing them to take the lead on such a process will put the onus on them to obtain work, and provide them with knowledge to pursue future work with building watershed, and provide them with the confidence to achieve what they want.
 Prior to building a watershed model, an outreach strategy consisting of conducting presentations of the models in various schools may allow for more student participation if coupled with participant sign up sheets. - The use of the watershed model can be used in the classroom education activities.
 Integrating the abilities of the youth involved during informal activities with the needs of the formal education activities, processes of sustainable learning can be achieved.
 The informal education process of building and presenting the watershed models serves the needs of educating the general public, while building a watershed model.
 The youth have gained much experience in working and speaking with various age groups by conducting many public presentations.
 Many of them are very good with children.
 The formal needs of providing support for teachers working in the classroom could be met with the involvement of these youth as support for teaching activities.
 Using the Três Marias watershed model in the classroom setting, we can expand the knowledge of the area by having more information and represented features placed on the model.
-In particular, information pertaining to the types and location of different fish species, the cerrado ecosystem, history of the area, and social functions could be studied and represented on the model.

-The goal would be to represent the interconnectedness of each area of study and provide a dynamic approach of working towards identifying various interests while establishing processes of reconciliation.
+In particular, information pertaining to the types and location of different fish species, the Cerrado ecosystem, history of the area, and social functions could be studied and represented on the model. - The goal would be to represent the interconnectedness of each area of study and provide a dynamic approach of working towards identifying various interests while establishing processes of reconciliation.
 This could involve four classes, in which each takes one of the four subjects to infuse the learning into their classrooms.
 Having four classes participate, the information gathered within each subject area will have an outcome that matches the curriculum and allows for artistic abilities through creating 3-D features that are placed on the model.
 The corresponding information will be placed into an atlas to act as a legend of items of the model.
 Then each class may use the watershed model to present the information to each other in an interactive atmosphere.
 The information and work done is recorded in the atlas, which may travel with the model and provide reference material for future public presentations.
-In turn, it assists the informal education activities.
+In turn, assisting the informal education activities.
 Teachers can swap subjects and train each other in how they achieved the learning outcomes, and build on the information provided in the atlas.
 A reward of having the classes present the information and the material placed on to the model and into the atlas will provide a reward for the teacher's efforts.